This is Day 2 in the 31 Days of Peace and Joy at Home Series

 Kids will enjoy watching the mixture harden from the bottom up (I know I did).

 Once completely cool, add lid and close tightly.

-If you want a soften consistency, add more beeswax.
-It’s okay to remelt the jelly after it has hardened.
+If you want a softer consistency, add more oil.
+It's okay to remelt the jelly after it has hardened.
 Just keep working on it until you are happy.

 Some ways to use your homemade, non-petroleum jelly: